Geoff Pluck, Head of Stockbroking

 A beneficial international focus

-The multinationals of the FTSE 100 saw some constituent companies make initial gains following the Brexit vote as they derived most of their earnings in US dollars or other foreign currencies.
+Some multinational constituent companies in the UK’s top 100 listed stocks made initial gains following the Brexit vote as they derived most of their earnings in US dollars or other foreign currencies.
 The significant drop in the value of the pound against the dollar boosted the reported value of these overseas earnings when converted back into sterling.

 For long-term investors, periods of volatility require a degree of resilience, alongside a focus on their individual objectives and time horizon.
 Brexit and other market events show the potential benefits of taking a long-term perspective during uncertain times.